La Grange Park Dethatching Lawn Services

 Understanding Thatch Buildup in La Grange Park’s Heavy Clay Soils

 La Grange Park’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows microbial activity and organic matter decomposition.
-The result is a tendency for thatch—a dense layer of undecomposed stems and roots—to accumulate rapidly, especially under Kentucky bluegrass, the dominant turf species in the area.
-Illinois’ humid summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and exhibit an alkaline pH (7.0-8.5).
+Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
+Humid Illinois summers promote aggressive grass growth, while spring waterlogging and freeze-thaw cycles further stress the soil.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
+Homeowners should watch for these dethatching indicators:

 - Thinning turf despite fertilization